Article

-A wide range of cardiac symptoms have been observed in COVID-19 patients, often significantly influencing the clinical outcome.
+A wide range of cardiac symptoms has been observed in COVID-19 patients, often significantly influencing the clinical outcome.
 Current hypotheses include direct and indirect injury to the myocardium by viral infection.
-Cardiomyocytes express significant levels of angiotensin-converting enzyme 2 receptor for the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), but the lack of transmembrane serine protease 2, which cleaves spike (S) protein allowing this binding to take place, likely hampers direct cardiomyocyte infection.
-Another hypothesis implicates the systemic release of pro-inflammatory cytokines, which increase vascular wall permeability, leading to myocardial edema.
-The German authors in this multicenter autopsy study evaluated, for the first time, the molecular, morphological, and ultrastructural alterations in cardiac tissue of patients who died of COVID-19, influenza A virus subtype H1N1, and non-influenza lymphocytic (e.g., coxsackievirus) myocarditis using histology, immunohistochemistry, vascular corrosion casts, electron microscopy, and gene expression analysis.
-They proposed that a similar vascular tropism, subsequent endothelial damage, and marked alterations of the cardiac microvasculature characterize cardiac injury in COVID-19.
+Cardiomyocytes express significant levels of the angiotensin-converting enzyme 2 receptor for the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), but the lack of transmembrane serine protease 2, which cleaves the spike (S) protein, allowing this binding to take place, likely hampers direct cardiomyocyte infection.
+Another hypothesis suggests that the systemic release of pro-inflammatory cytokines increases vascular wall permeability, leading to myocardial edema.
+The German authors in this multicenter autopsy study used histology, immunohistochemistry, electron microscopy, and gene expression analysis to evaluate, for the first time, the molecular, morphological, and ultrastructural alterations of cardiac tissue from patients who died of COVID-19, influenza A virus subtype H1N1, and non-influenza lymphocytic (e.g., coxsackievirus) myocarditis.

-The authors pointed to variable findings of conventional heart histopathology in COVID-19 cases, ranging from typical lymphocytic myocarditis and thrombotic microangiopathy to the absence of significant lymphocytic infiltrates and myocyte damage.
-A slight increase in perivascular macrophages, often referred to as borderline myocarditis, was the most frequently reported morphological finding.
+The authors emphasized that findings of conventional heart histopathology in COVID-19 cases are variable, from typical lymphocytic myocarditis and thrombotic microangiopathy to the absence of significant lymphocytic infiltrates and myocyte damage.
+The most frequently reported morphological finding is a slight increase in perivascular macrophages, often referred to as borderline myocarditis.
 Furthermore, the majority of cases did not meet the established Dallas criteria for myocarditis.

 Intussusceptive angiogenesis

-Intussusceptive angiogenesis was observed during the formation and remodeling of vascular beds in many organs, including the mammary gland, the bone, the lungs, the glomeruli, the skeletal muscle, the ovaries, and others.
-This vascular expansion is particularly beneficial in tissues with high metabolic demand, ischemia, or hypoxia, as it enables the rapid delivery of nutrients and oxygen and the rapid removal of metabolic products.
-However, intussusceptive angiogenesis was observed not just as the physiological mechanism, but also in non-neoplastic (atherosclerosis, inflammatory diseases, malignancies, and viral infections) and neoplastic diseases.
-It, for example, plays a pivotal role in fibrotic remodeling in interstitial lung disease.
+Intussusceptive angiogenesis was observed during the formation and remodeling of vascular beds in numerous organs, including the mammary gland, bone, lungs, glomeruli, skeletal muscle, ovaries, and others.
+This vascular expansion is particularly beneficial in tissues with high metabolic demand (ischemia or hypoxia) because it enables the rapid delivery of nutrients and oxygen and the rapid removal of metabolic products.
+However, intussusceptive angiogenesis was observed not just as a physiological mechanism, but also in non-neoplastic diseases (atherosclerosis, inflammatory diseases, malignancies, and viral infections) and neoplastic diseases.
+Intussusceptive angiogenesis, for example, plays a pivotal role in fibrotic remodeling in interstitial lung disease.

 Ackermann et al. were the first to describe intussusceptive angiogenesis in the pathogenesis of COVID-19.
 They examined the lungs of seven people who died from COVID-19 and found a significant distortion of the lung angioarchitecture with prominent variations in the caliber of small vessels.
 Surprisingly, the lung capillaries showed cylindrical microstructures in the capillary lumina.
 In addition, they registered that the level of intussusceptive angiogenesis was increasing with the increasing duration of hospitalization.
 (Ackermann M, et al. Pulmonary vascular endothelialitis, thrombosis, and angiogenesis in COVID-19.
 N Engl J Med.
 2020; 383: 120–128. https://www.nejm.org/doi/full/10.1056/NEJMoa2015432 )